davidcleary67/bsbxtw301-t1s2-2024/CoreyFranz/leveldescriptor.md

-# Level name
+# Shallows

-This level shows the interior of the spaceship where conflict will take plac
+This level is the starting point of the game.
+Presented will be a shallow body of water  with a run down base the main character, Stefan will need to rebuild

-## background
+## Background: Beachhead

-the background image shows a spaceship interior
+The background image will be a beachhead, with a small amount of land with a body of shallow water beside it.
+The land will have  a small run down building on it and the body of water will contain a turtle

 ### Characters

-- fish
+- turtle
-- alien fish
+- 3 headed squid (boss)
-- main character (m/f)
+- main character, stefan

 ### Objects

-- weapon1
+- Run down base on shoreline
-- gearsuit
+- Birds
-- shotprojectile
+- Seashells